mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 Leaving _Keremeos_, I have family on the roadside cheering me on.
 Forty-something years ago, my aunt would have been babysitting me in a tiny town in _Northwestern Ontario_, now she is watching me, 110 kilometres into this bike ride.

-It is nice to have family and friends close to cheer me on but I experience a moment of perspective (and gratitude).
+It is nice to have family and friends close to cheer me on but I .

-Rolling through _Olalla_, a hamlet between _Keremeos_ and the hill in front of me, I spot an elderly woman, in front of her house.
+Rolling through _Olalla_, a hamlet between _Keremeos_ and the hill in front of me, I experience a moment of perspective (and gratitude).
+I spot an elderly woman in front of her house.
 She is happily cheering on the cyclists as they pass.
 Just a few weeks ago, this woman would have been evacuated from her home as a forest fire threatened to take everything she had.

+The climb to _Yellow Lake_
 <!----->
 The kicker by the _Twin Lakes Golf Course_ is an out of the saddle, +150 BPM effort (highest of the day).
 Despite the discomfort in my lower back, everything else is feeling really good.